52North/pubopen/opensource/arguments.md

 # Arguments against Open Source... and How to disprove them

-## No professional can help me if I have problems
+## No Professional can help Me if I have Problems

 In most cases, the opposite is true.
 Several factors may even ensure a better support for open source components than for closed source software.
 For many open source software projects, there is a large developer community available.
 Communication takes place via the Web, mailing lists, etc. You can get direct, first-hand support from the developers who have written the code when using these resources.
 Since most communication is extremely transparent, you can evaluate in advance how these different support channels work when deciding to use a certain open source software package.